 As a result of the implementation of IFRS 15, Revenue from Contracts with Customers ("IFRS 15") and IFRS 9, Financial Instruments ("IFRS 9"), the Company has updated its accounting policies accordingly.
-Please refer to note 1 in this report for further details on the updated policies.
-Excluding the policy updates for IFRS 15 and IFRS 9, there have been no significant changes during the nine months ended September 30, 2018 to the items disclosed within the critical accounting policies and estimates in notes 1 and 2 of the notes to the consolidated financial statements in the Annual Report 2017.
+Please refer to note 1 of the notes to consolidated financial statements (unaudited) included in this report for further details on the updated policies.
+Excluding the policy updates for IFRS 15 and IFRS 9, there have been no significant changes during the nine months ended September 30, 2018 to the items disclosed within the critical accounting policies and estimates in notes 1 and 2 to the consolidated financial statements in our annual report on Form 20-F for the year ended December 31, 2017 in accordance with IFRS as issued by the IASB.